tensorflow/tfjs-core/docs/tutorials/intro.md

 ## Training

 At the heart of many machine learning problems is the question of actually _training_ the machine to do some task.
 In deeplearn.js this process is encapsulated by  _Optimizers_.
-Optimizers are strategies to progressively tune the variables of your model in order to reduce the error (or _loss_ in ML parlance) in your models predictions.
+Optimizers are strategies to progressively tune the variables of your model in order to reduce the error (or _loss_ in ML parlance) in your model's predictions.
+Training runs eagerly, i.e. just like any other JavaScript code.

 We cover training and optimizers [in this tutorial](ml_beginners.md), but here is an outline of what the training process in deeplearn.js looks like.